MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Background and Motivation

 \subsection{Scalability Challenges and Candidate Solutions}

-As benchmarks continue to expand in size (see Table \ref{tab:dataset} below), it is no longer feasible to conduct full-graph GNN training using only a single GPU or even single machine, especially so for relatively deep unfolded GNNs.
+As benchmarks continue to expand in size (see Table \ref{tab:dataset}), it is no longer feasible to conduct full-graph GNN training using only a single GPU or even single machine, especially so for relatively deep UGNNs.
 To address such GNN scalability challenges, there are presently two dominant lines of algorithmic workarounds.
 The first adopts various sampling techniques to extract much smaller computational subgraphs upon which GNN models can be trained in mini-batches.
-Examples include neighbor sampling~\cite{graphsage, pinsage}, layer-wise sampling~\cite{fastgcn,ladies}, and graph-wise sampling~\cite{clustergcn,shadowgnn}.
-For each of these, there exist both online and offline versions, where the former involves randomly sampling new subgraphs during each training epoch, while the latter ~\cite{shadowgnn, ibmb} is predicated on a fixed set of subgraphs for all epochs; \model will ultimately be based on a novel integration and analysis of this approach as will be introduced in Section \ref{sec:model}.
+Relevant examples include neighbor sampling~\cite{graphsage, pinsage}, layer-wise sampling~\cite{fastgcn,ladies}, and graph-wise sampling~\cite{clustergcn,shadowgnn}.
+For each of these, there exist both online and offline versions, where the former involves randomly sampling new subgraphs during each training epoch, while the latter ~\cite{shadowgnn, ibmb} is predicated on a fixed set of subgraphs for all epochs.
+Recent work specific to scaling UGNNs \cite{usp} has incorporated subgraphs based on graph partitioning, i.e., splitting the original full graph into disjoint subgraphs, and using these to approximate gradients involving the full-graph energy.
+While convergence is established for the forward pass, referred to as an unbiased stochastic proximal-solver (USP), there are no guarantees for the joint forward-backward passes during training, nor empirical comparisons on large graphs; see Appendix \ref{sec:usp-discussion} for further discussion of USP and how it differs from \model.

 The second line of work exploits the reuse of historical embeddings, meaning the embeddings of nodes computed and saved during the previous training epoch.
-In doing so, much of the recursive forward and backward computations required for GNN training, as well as expensive memory access to high-dimensional node features, can be reduced \cite{vrgcn, gas, refresh}.
-This technique has recently been applied to training unfolded GNN models \cite{lazygnn}, although available performance results do not cover large-scale graphs, there are no convergence guarantees, and no code is available (at least as of the time of this submission) for enabling further comparisons.
-Beyond this, we are unaware of prior work devoted to the scaling and coincident analysis of unfolded GNNs.
+In doing so, much of the recursive forward and backward computations required for GNN training, as well as expensive memory access to high-dimensional node features, can be reduced~\cite{vrgcn, gas, refresh}.
+This technique has recently been applied to training UGNN models via the LazyGNN framework \cite{lazygnn}, as well as somewhat related implicit GNN models~\cite{chen2022efficient}, although available performance results do not cover large-scale graphs and there are no convergence guarantees.
+Beyond this (and USP from above), we are unaware of prior work specifically devoted to the scaling and coincident analysis of unfolded GNNs.